Want to learn new ways to make extra money?

 How much does it pay?
 Up to $50 per month for active use + earn a $10 sign-up bonus.

 Similar to Survey Junkie, LifePoints rewards members for sharing their opinions on the products and services that they use on a daily basis.

 The feedback you give them helps the world’s largest companies and brands make alterations to their products for existing and future customers.
 In return for your contribution, they award you with LifePoints that you can redeem for amazing rewards or free gift cards.

 Bonus: By registering today, LifePoints will award you 10 bonus points immediately.

 Most question sets pay from $0.50 to $5.00 and take 3 minutes to 25 minutes to complete.
-There are some that pay $10, $20, or even more if you match the demographic profile they are looking for.
+Some pay $10, $20, or even more, if you match the demographic profile they are looking for.
 Beyond the email earning component, InboxDollars also allows you to earn by watching daily TV clips on their site.

 Nielsen has been around since 1923, has over 44,000 employees, and is the same company you hear about in conversations about TV ratings (Nielsen Ratings).

 Beyond TV research, however, they have a super unique program called the Nielsen Computer & Mobile Panel, and it likes to pay you for one thing: data.

 The premise is simple: rather than have you take surveys (for which you might not be eligible), Nielsen skips the process and uses AI to automatically make inferences about user internet usage.